-Few people love performance reviews, but attorneys have a leg up on many other professions.
+Few people love employee performance reviews, but attorneys have a leg up on many other professions.
 Using your research, writing, and verbal communication skills, you can turn a review into an opportunity by building a case for your value to the firm.

 Attorney performance reviews can help you align yourself with firm goals and values, identify and move toward professional goals, and stand out as an associate who has the capability to learn from experience, take advantage of professional growth opportunities, and represent the firm.